jsonion/airrails/whitepaper.md

 Anyway, when checking for numerous string keys on `JSObject` at once (like using `object destructure syntax`)...
 Because surely key orders kept in memory don't equal across objects in transaction, the datasets and thereby applying schemas, the query for values in key-value pairs, even with all the hashing tables, it must be atleast somewhat less efficient than when getting `slice` of one `Array`.

-In case of `Array` these take place inline in a sequence of cosequent indexes (and mapping data state to variables impossible via the more efficient array destructuring syntax).
-It's kind of like being on streak, yeah sure, like in Sonic Dash and Subway Surf!
+In case of `Array` these take place inline in a sequence of cosequent indexes, and mapping data state to variables made possible via the more efficient array destructuring syntax).
+It must be akin to being on streak, yeah sure, like in `Sonic Dash` and `Subway Surf`!

 Then the coding project to mitigate this, easy or difficult, it literally means that data after schema are supplied in bulks -- and perhaps this simply means a more talkative API with more access points, as these are routes where variables take stage as planned for proper usage and then structured for the various use-cases (perhaps with their own key-value store cache).
 Yes, and keyword index applied to resolve them.
 Hey, maybe a real chatbot can help fetch data the first time!